icons8/lunacy-docs/docs/prototyping.md

 ### Commenting on prototype previews

 To **comment on a prototype** right from the browser, log in to your Lunacy account.
-The **Login** button appears once you hover the cursor at the top of the prototype window to display the top bar.
+The **Log in** button appears once you hover the cursor at the top of the prototype window to display the top bar.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/prototyping_login.png" height="auto"><source src="/public/prototyping_login.mp4" type="video/mp4"></video>